 (b) minimum standards, facilities, personnel and technology for training in the petroleum industry of the country;

-Regulation 44 of L.I 2204 further empowers the Commission to ensure compliance through effective monitory of every guideline issued pursuance the its rights reserved under Regulation 43 (1) of L.I 2204.
-Regulation 44 provides that, the Commission shall monitor and investigate the activities of each contractor, subcontractor, licensee and other allied entity to ensure the achievement of the purpose of these Regulations within the frame-work of the national policy on local content.
+Regulation 44 of L.I 2204 further empowers the Commission to ensure compliance through effective monitory of every guideline issued pursuance to its rights reserved under Regulation 43 (1) of L.I 2204.
+Regulation 44 provides that the Commission shall monitor and investigate the activities of each contractor, subcontractor, licensee, and other allied entity to ensure the achievement of the purpose of these Regulations within the framework of the national policy on local content.

-Based on the strength of the provisions listed above, the Commission have issued guidelines for employment training and succession plan in the upstream petroleum industry in Ghana.
-This uniform rules issued are expected to bring about certainty in the employment and training of Ghanaians and succession plans for expatriate positions in the upstream petroleum industry.
+Based on the strength of the provisions listed above, the Commission has issued guidelines for employment training and succession plan in the upstream petroleum industry in Ghana.
+This uniform rule issued is expected to bring about certainty in the employment and training of Ghanaians and succession plans for expatriate positions in the upstream petroleum industry.

-- Submit each vacant position with job description, qualifications and certification requirements of the position to the Petroleum Commission (Commission) at least three (3) clear months before the intended start date of the recruitment process.
+- Submit each vacant position with a job description, qualifications, and certification requirements of the position to the Petroleum Commission (Commission) at least three (3) clear months before the intended start date of the recruitment process.

 - Search for qualified Ghanaians through advertisements run for a minimum of one (1) week period in at least two (2) national newspapers with nationwide circulation.
 For the avoidance of doubt, online and any other media of advertisement are optional.

-- Notify the Commission of each interview it seeks to conduct and the Commission may where it deems necessary sit in recruitment interview(s), as an observer(s).
+- Notify the Commission of each interview it seeks to conduct, and the Commission may determine where it deems necessary to sit in the recruitment interview(s), as an observer(s).

-- Where a technically competent and experienced Ghanaian is not found through the prescribed advertisement, submit the search results with photocopies of the advertisement plus CVs and interview transcripts of Ghanaian applicants to the Commission for review.
-After the review, the Commission shall communicate to the company if it qualifies to apply for work permit(s) for an expatriate worker for the particular role.
+- Where a technically competent and experienced Ghanaian is not found through the prescribed advertisement, submit the search results with photocopies of the ad plus C.V.s and interview transcripts of Ghanaian applicants to the Commission for review.
+After the review, the Commission shall communicate to the company if it qualifies to apply for a work permit(s) for an expatriate worker for a particular role.